-- Fiction - Please send no more than 2 stories at a time, no more than 5 typed, double spaced pages.
+- Fiction: Send no more than 2 stories at a time, no more than 5 typed, double spaced pages.
 Query if you'd like to send something longer.

 - Non-Fiction/Creative Non-Fiction - Please send no more than 2 essays at a time, no more than 5 typed, double spaced pages.
 Query if you'd like to send something longer.

-- Critical Reviews, Academic Essays, Blogs, Cultural Criticism etc. Please include one submission only.
+- Critical Reviews, Academic Essays, Cultural Criticism etc. Please include one submission only.
+Please submit any blogs to our call for guest bloggers.
 If you have a blog topic suggestion or query, send it with a sample of your own writing.

 Plus, you know you have a soft spot for the artists and writers . . .